I

 Greyhound Puppies

 Italian Greyhound puppies are very eager to test boundaries and explore.
 But due to their fragile bodies, this can be a perilous endeavor, resulting in broken bones or bruises.
 You should keep a close eye on this dog since it has the tendency to jump up on furniture and play around.
 Puppies should also receive an early health screening to check for potential problems and receive important vaccines.
-If you purchase the dog from a shelter or rescue group, then it should be already caught up on some health screenings.
+If you purchase the dog from a shelter or rescue group, then it should already be caught up on some health screenings.

 2 Italian Greyhound puppies lying on miniature couch